 - Provides 3 years own occupation

-- Benefit equals 80% of net pre-disability salary
+- Benefit equals 80 per cent of net pre-disability salary

-- Cost of Living applied January 1st annually
+- Cost of living applied January 1 annually

 - Benefit is non-taxable

-- 3 step appeal process at no cost to the member
+- Three step appeal process at no cost to the member

-- In-house advocacy provided at no cost to the member for CPP, WCB, SGI claims/appeals
+- In-house advocacy provided at no cost to the member for Canada Pension Plan, Workers' Compensation Board, SGI claims/appeals

 - Employee Assistance Program